Cheraw and Salisbury Railroad

 The Cheraw and Darlington Railroad acquired the Cheraw and Salisbury in 1892 for $90,000.

-The Cheraw and Darlington Railroad was acquired by the Atlantic Coast Line Railroad in 1898, which became part of their Wadesboro–Florence Line (J Line).
+The Cheraw and Darlington Railroad was acquired by the Atlantic Coast Line Railroad in 1898, which became part of their Wadesboro—Florence Line.
 The Atlantic Coast Line Railroad existed until 1967, when it merged with the Seaboard Air Line Railroad to form the Seaboard Coast Line Railroad.
 After several more mergers and consolidations, it is now part of CSX Transportation.